An in-camera speed comparison between all the most popular UHS-II and UHS-I SD memory cards and how they work in the Fujifilm X-T2.

 Best UHS-II Memory Cards

-The fastest UHS-II memory card for the X-T2 is the Lexar 2000 UHS-II, In second place is the Toshiba UHS-II.
+The fastest UHS-II memory card for the X-T2 is the Lexar 2000 UHS-II, second is the Sandisk Extreme Pro 300MB/s UHS-II card.
+However Lexar cards have been giving people a lot of problems so I had to remove them from the list.

 Best UHS-I Memory Cards